A Unified Generalization Framework for Model Merging: Trade-offs, Non-Linearity, and Scaling Laws: Theoretical Analysis

-\begin{remark} \textbf{(Rationale for Different Assumptions):} For Assumption \ref{ass:bound SG} and \ref{ass:bound_hetero}, unlike standard assumptions for algorithmic convergence, we adopt gradient variance and heterogeneity assumptions that are dependent on the index $i$, which aligns with the practical training hyperparameter settings of each expert model. \end{remark}
+\begin{remark} \textbf{(Rationale for Different Assumptions):} For Assumption \ref{ass:bound SG} and \ref{ass:bound_hetero}, unlike standard assumptions for algorithmic convergence, we adopt gradient variance and heterogeneity assumptions that are dependent on the index $i$, which aligns with the practical training hyperparameter settings of each expert model.
+For Assumption \ref{ass:pl_condition}, All expert models are fine-tuned from a high-quality, shared pretrained checkpoint $\boldsymbol{x}_0$.
+Recent literature \cite{Liu202285,neyshabur2020being} demonstrates that within such localized high-dimensional basins, PL-type conditions or mild weak-convexity hold as robust approximations. \end{remark}

 Notably, unlike analyses based on Uniform-Stability \cite{sun2021stability,liuunderstanding,li2024boosting}, our assumptions do not include the bounded-gradient assumption.
 Next, we present the generalization error bound and excess error bound based on $L_2$-Stability.